PierreZ/record-store/README.md

 ##### Light

-We created the notion of `container`, something that is lighter than a full table.
-Start a container for any kind of data than you need to manage.
+We created the notion of `RecordSpace`, something that is lighter than a full table.
+Start a `RecordSpace` for any kind of data than you need to manage.

-With it, you can imagine start some `data containers` for each integrations tests.
+With it, you can imagine start some `RecordSpaces` for each integrations tests.
 Or per environment.
 The choice is yours.

 ##### Developer-oriented experience